 - In a blender add the strawberries, blueberries, milk, vanilla yogurt and the honey.

 - Serve & Enjoy

-- I usually find just the yogurt and fruit has enough sweetness in them that the honey can actually be left out of the smoothie.
+- I usually find just the yogurt and fruit has enough sweetness in them that the honey can be left out of the smoothie.
 However, if you love things to be a bit sweeter than I recommended keeping it in.

-- Honey can be replaced with other sweeteners such as maple syrup, white sugar and brown sugar.
+- Honey can be replaced with other sweeteners such as maple syrup, white sugar, and brown sugar.
 Keep in mind almost every type of sugar has a different taste to it.

-- As with any smoothie if you’re able to get some cheap fresh fruit then use this over frozen as I find fresh fruit works really well.
+- As with any smoothie if you’re able to get some cheap fresh fruit then use this over frozen as I find fresh fruit works well.
 However, frozen will come out to be just as good if you’re unable to source cheap fruit.

-- A cool little trick you can do if you find yourself having this smoothie a lot is to weigh the berries out ahead of time and store them in serve size packs in the freezer.
+- A neat little trick you can do if you find yourself having this smoothie a lot is to weigh the berries out ahead of time and store them in serve size packs in the freezer.
 This way you only need to grab one pack per serving you need.

-There is such a huge range of strawberry smoothies that you’re able to do.
+There is such a vast range of strawberry smoothies that you’re able to do.
 It’s a very versatile fruit making it work with tons of other different types of fruit and dairy.
 If you like this smoothie, then you should certainly check out the tasty strawberry & yogurt smoothie.

-I hope that you enjoy this delicious simple strawberry blueberry smoothie recipe.
-If you have a variation, tips or anything else that you would love to share then please feel free to leave a comment below.
+I hope that you enjoy this delicious, simple strawberry blueberry smoothie recipe.
+If you have a variation, tips or anything else that you would love to share, then please feel free to leave a comment below.